flowersteam/forest/readme.md

 #### Not a lean data structure

-The datastructure is geared toward preventing and detecting miuse.
+The datastructure is geared toward preventing and detecting misuse.
 That creates overhead that makes `Tree` ill fitted for intensive applications.

 #### Values can optionally be validated when they are set